CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 Depending on the [Host] you are connecting to, the values supported for TerminalWidth and TerminalHeight may differ.
 If values provided are invalid the host may return a response stating such.

 TerminalWidth and TerminalHeight must be positive [Int32] integers and smaller or equal to [Int32].MaxValue (2147483647).
 Otherwise a [TelnetClientException] will be thrown.

-### Closing Sessions

-Sessions can be explicitly closed by setting [Close Session][Close Session Property] to `true`.
-This causes the session to be closed after the [Command][Command Property] has been executed.

-For information on how to open a session, please see [Opening Sessions][].

 ### Using the TerminalPromptMatch Within TelnetLogs to Reach the End of a Prompt